 MUSI 1306 - Music Appreciation.
-Three hours credit.
+3 hours credit.
 Understanding music through the study of cultural periods, major composers, and musical elements.
 Illustrated with audio recordings and live performances.
 (Does not apply to a music major degree.)
-Forty-eight lecture hours.
+48 lecture hours.

-MUSI 1307 - Introduction to Music Literature.
-Three hours credit.
+MUSI 1307 - Music Literature.
+3 hours credit.
 A survey of the styles and forms of music as it developed from the Middle Ages to the present.
 This course will familiarize the student with cultural context, terminology, genres, and notation.
-Forty-eight lecture hours.
+48 lecture hours.

 MUSI 1310 - American Music.
-Three hours credit.
+3 hours credit.
 A general survey of various styles of music of the Americas, including but not limited to jazz, folk, rock, and contemporary music.
-Forty-eight lecture hours.
+48 lecture hours.

-MUSI 1311 - Music Theory I. Three hours credit.
+MUSI 1311 - Music Theory I. 3 hours credit.
 The study of analysis and writing of tonal melody and diatonic harmony, including fundamental music concepts, scales, intervals, chords, 7th chords, and early four-part writing.
 Analysis of small compositional forms.
 Optional correlated study at the keyboard.
 Required of all music majors in the first semester of the freshman year.
 Prerequisite or concurrent enrollment: MUSI 1116.
 Prerequisite: MUSI 1301 or equivalent preparation as demonstrated by a placement exam.
-Forty-eight lecture hours.
+48 lecture hours.

 MUSI 1312 - Music Theory II.
-Three hours credit.
+3 hours credit.
 The study of analysis and writing of tonal melody and diatonic harmony, including all diatonic chords and seventh chords in root position and inversions, non-chord tones, and functional harmony.
 Introduction to more complex topics, such as modulation, may occur.
 Optional correlated study at the keyboard.
 Required of all music majors in the second semester of the freshman year.
 Prerequisite or concurrent enrollment: MUSI 1117.
 Prerequisite: MUSI 1311 with a grade of C or equivalent preparation as demonstrated by a placement exam.
-Forty-eight lecture hours.
+48 lecture hours.

 MUSI 2116 - Sight Singing and Ear Training III.
-One hour credit.
+1 hour credit.
 Singing more difficult tonal music in various clefs, aural study including dictation of more complex rhythm, melody, chromatic harmony, and extended tertian structures.
 Prerequisite: MUSI 1117 with a minimum grade of C and concurrent or previous enrollment in MUSI 2311.
-Thirty-two lab hours.
+32 lab hours.
 Lab fee.

 MUSI 2117 - Sight Singing and Ear Training IV.
-One hour credit.
+1 hour credit.
 Singing advanced tonal music and introduction of modal and post-tonal melodies.
 Aural study including dictation of advanced rhythm, melody, and harmony.
 Prerequisite: MUSI 2116 with a minimum grade of C and concurrent or previous enrollment in MUSI 2312.
-Thirty-two lab hours.
+32 lab hours.
 Lab fee.

 MUSI 2181 - Class Piano III.
-One hour credit.
+1 hour credit.
 Intermediate class instruction of keyboard technique.
 Prerequisite: Consent of the instructor by audition or MUSI 1182 with a grade of C or better.
-Forty-eight lecture hours.
+48 lecture hours.
 Lab fee.

 MUSI 2182 - Class Piano IV.
-One hour credit.
+1 hour credit.
 Advanced class instruction of keyboard technique.
 Consent of instructor by audition or MUSI 2181 with a grade of at least "C".
-Forty-eight lecture hours.
+48 lecture hours.
 Lab fee.

 MUSI 2311 - Music Theory III.
-Three hours credit.
+3 hours credit.
 Advanced harmony voice leading, score analysis and writing of more advanced tonal harmony including chromaticism and extended-tertian structures.
 Optional correlated study at the keyboard.
 Required of all music majors in the first semester of the sophomore year.
 Prerequisite: MUSI 1312 with a minimum grade of C and concurrent or previous enrollment in MUSI 2116.
-Forty-eight lecture hours.
+48 lecture hours.

 MUSI 2312 - Theory Music IV.
-Three hours credit.
+3 hours credit.
 Continuation of advanced chromaticism and survey of analytical and compositional procedures in post-tonal music.
 Optional correlated study at the keyboard.
 Required of all music majors in the second semester of the sophomore year.
 Prerequisite: MUSI 2311 with a minimum grade of C and concurrent or previous enrollment in MUSI 2117.
-Forty-eight lecture hours.
+48 lecture hours.